 Perhaps the most basic number system used in mathematics is the set of natural numbers.
 The natural numbers consist of the positive whole numbers such as 1, 2, 3, 107, and 203.
-We will use the symbol \mathbb{N} to stand for the set of natural numbers.
+We will use the symbol $\mathbb N$ to stand for the set of natural numbers.
 Another basic number system that we will be working with is the set of integers.
-The integers consist of zero, the positive whole numbers, and the negatives of the positive whole numbers.
+The integers consist of zero, the natural numbers, and the negatives of the natural numbers.
 If n is an integer, we can write $n = \frac{n}{1}$.
 So each integer is a rational number and hence also a real number.